474benchen/bias_aware_gridsearchCV/docs/about.md

 In short, BiasAwareGridSearchCV is our effort to ensure that AI and machine learning contribute positively and fairly to our society, providing tools that help mitigate bias in automated decision-making.

-{: .note } This work runs adjacent to existing bias mitigation techniques - it is presented as a novel step to the pre-processing, in-processing, and post-processing steps that already exist
+{: .note }
+This work runs adjacent to existing bias mitigation techniques - it is presented as a novel step to the pre-processing, in-processing, and post-processing steps that already exist.

 // add flow chart here